About the Book

 - What would you enjoy about this life?
 What would be difficult?

-Share pictures of the early pioneers with children.
-Point out the kinds of home made tools and equipment people worked with to make a life for themselves in a new place.
-Encourage children to consider the games they might have made up and played if they lived during the time the west was being settled.
+- Share pictures of early pioneers with the class.
+Point out the kinds of homemade tools and equipment people worked with to make a life for themselves in a new place.
+Encourage students to consider the games they might have made up and played if they lived during the time the west was being settled.

-Talk about Johnny Appleseed's trek across the country.
+- Talk about Johnny Appleseed's trek across the country.
 Discuss the different kinds of wildlife and people he may have encountered.
-Encourage children to identify the dangers Johnny might have been faced with and the beauty he may have witnessed.
+Ask students to identify the dangers Johnny might have been faced with and the beauty he may have witnessed.

-Talk about how apples grow with children.
+- Talk about how apples grow.
 What other kinds of fruits grow on trees?
 Which fruits are your favorites?
 Why?
 What are your favorite fruit recipes?
-Invite children and their family members to prepare and share some favorite fruit recipes with the class.
+Invite students and their family members to prepare and share some favorite fruit recipes with the class.

-Visit an apple orchard with children.
-Encourage them to notice the different varieties, tastes, and look of the various kinds of apples.
-Talk with children about the many different ways we can enjoy apples (apple butter, apple pie, apple cake, etc.) Bring back enough apples to the classroom to make applesauce.
+- Visit an apple orchard with the class.
+Encourage students to notice the different varieties, tastes, and looks of the various kinds of apples.
+Discuss the many different ways we can enjoy apples (apple butter, apple pie, apple cake, etc.).
+Bring enough apples back to the classroom to make applesauce.

 - Johnny Appleseed by Reeve Lindbergh, ill. by Kathy Jakobsen

-- Antarctic Antics by Judy Sierra, ill. by Jose Aruego & Ariane Dewey
+- Antarctic Antics by Judy Sierra, ill. by Jose Aruego and Ariane Dewey

 - Bear Snores On by Karma Wilson, ill. by Jane Chapman